 Families in need of child care may use the Office of Child Care Licensing "search for child care" map, recognizing that not all providers may have reopened at this time or may have limited enrollment or hours.
 Please contact the program directly to inquire about their current availability of care.

 For more information about child care during COVID-19, providers and families should go to coronavirus.delaware.gov/child-care.

 Large family child care providers are required to follow Delacare: Regulations for Family and Large Family Child Care Homes to operate a licensed large family child care home.

-Delacare: Rules for Large Family Child Care Homes
+DELACARE: Regulations for Family and Large Family Child Care Homes

 These forms are used for large family child care homes and will help you to follow DELACARE Rules.